-‘The Talk’ Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs
+'The Talk' Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs

 Amanda stood barefoot on dark gravel in front of several small cacti and palm trees.

-The star gave a smile with her lips together and pinched the thick white frame of her 50s style sunglasses with her right hand as she placed her left on her hip.
+The star gave a smile with her lips together and pinched the thick white frame of her '50s-style sunglasses with her right hand as she placed her left on her hip.
 She wore her blond locks in plaited pigtails that sat over her shoulders with thick hair ties at the ends.

 The bikini snap got plenty of attention from fans and celebrities.